 Last but not least, it’s important to point out that the TOB-260N1 Chef's Convection Toaster Oven comes with a 3-year limited warranty.
-That’s two years more than the industry standard and what most manufacturers offer.
+That’s two years more than the industry standard, which most manufacturers offer.

-The Wolf brand is manufactured by the Sub-Zero Group, Inc. whose headquarters are in Madison, WI.
-Wolf is a well-known brand with a reputation for producing high quality appliances.
+The Wolf brand is manufactured by the Sub-Zero Group, Inc., located in Madison, WI.
+Wolf is a well-known brand with a reputation for producing high-quality appliances.

 This review focuses on the Wolf Gourmet Elite Digital Countertop Convection Toaster Oven.
-This model is an upgrade from the Gourmet model, adding a Bagel mode, interior oven light and having two removable glide oven racks instead of one.
+This 1800 watt model is an upgrade from the Gourmet model, adding a Bagel mode, interior oven light, and having two removable glide oven racks instead of one.

 Features of Wolf Elite